Physics-50/Module-2/docs/index.md

 2. Perform a weighted fit of a theory-inspired function to a data set, and use it to draw conclusions.

-In Module 2 we will use a ruler to (indirectly!) measure the wavelength of light and test a theory.
+In Module 2 you will use a ruler to (indirectly!) measure the wavelength of light and test a theory.

 ## Weekly Plan

 In this module you will observe the diffraction of laser light through a many-slit *diffraction grating*, and use the spacing between diffraction maxima to measure the wavelength of the laser.
-We will continue to investigate sources of uncertainty and refine the process of comparing our results with expectations.
+You will continue to investigate sources of uncertainty and refine the process of comparing your results with expectations.

 Module 2 is four weeks long.
 Each week, except the last week, you will have a checkpoint due.
 These checkpoints will give us a chance to give you feedback as you work towards the Module 2 deliverable: a series of two figures that effectively communicates your results and key details of how the data was collected and analyzed.